You just made it through the most surreal weekend of the pandemic

 One of the rerun sketches on this episode is called The Global Warming Christmas Special, a satirical look at how civilization perseveres through an existential crisis instead of thwarting it.

 The sketch originally aired in 1991.
-We’ve been ordering drinks during a slow-motion fiery apocalypse for 30 years.
+Apparently, we’ve been ordering drinks during a slow-motion fiery apocalypse for 30 years.

-As if the sight of that old sketch couldn’t be any more surreal or bleak in context, it was followed, mere hours later, by a senator who personally benefits from not fighting climate change announcing he could not support a bill that puts billions of dollars toward fighting climate change.
-Worse still, he made this announcement the same week that House Speaker Nancy Pelosi confirmed that members of Congress simply must be allowed to enrich themselves in ways that present ethical conflicts with the way they might vote.
+As if the sight of that old sketch couldn’t be any more surreal or bleak in context, it was followed, mere hours later, by a senator, who personally benefits from not fighting climate change, announcing he could not support a bill that puts billions of dollars toward fighting climate change.
+Worse still, he made this announcement the same week House Speaker Nancy Pelosi confirmed that members of Congress simply must be allowed to enrich themselves in ways that present ethical conflicts with the way they might vote.

-Everyone who has been panicking about the government’s lack of urgency on climate action and everyone who has been panicking about the Democrats’ lack of urgency in reforming the filibuster to overcome insurmountable resistance and everyone who has been panicking about whether Omicron’s arrival would be as ferocious as delta’s—when faced with horrible news on all three fronts, all those people could only do one thing: Go see Spider-Man.
+Everyone who has been panicking about the government’s lack of urgency on climate action, and everyone who has been panicking about the Democrats’ lack of urgency in reforming the filibuster to overcome insurmountable resistance, and everyone who has been panicking about whether omicron’s arrival would be as ferocious as delta’s—when faced with horrible news on all three fronts, all those people could only do one thing: Go see Spider-Man.

 And it was fine.